Groups

 Facilitator: Nyles Jackson LCSW, CSAC

-Date/Time: The First and Third Thursday of each month 6:00pm-7:30pm
+Date/Time: The First and Third Wednesday of each month 6:00pm-7:30pm

 Referral into Group: Requires internal assessment/treatment plan and referral to group from internal provider.